 Many people try to save money on their bills and financial products by using a comparison site.
 Rest assured, this will have no negative effect on your credit score.
 The searches carried out are all soft searches, so other lenders won't see them.

-Although a lot of information is included on your credit reference file, there's a lot of data that isn't.
+Although a lot of information is included in your credit reference file, there's a lot of data that isn't.
 For example, your ethnicity, religion and race aren't included, and neither is your salary.
 No information is reported about savings accounts, and your medical issues aren't listed.
-Even your criminal record isn't disclosed.

 Some other data that isn't shown include:

-• Any driving fines or council tax arrears
+Any driving fines or council tax arrears (unless they have issued a CCJ)

 Your credit file will dictate which product (if any) you'll be offered as well as the rate you'll receive, so it stands to reason that you need to keep on top of your score at all times.
 If it needs improvement, get working on it immediately, and once it reaches a level that you're happy with, try as hard as you can to maintain that good score for as long as possible.